Matthijnssenslab/ViPER/README.md

 ### Assembly
 `-m | --min-length`
-    The minimum length for final assembled scaffolds. (default: 500)
+    The minimum length for final assembled contigs. (default: 500)

 `-k | --spades-k-mer`
     List of k-mer sizes for SPAdes (must be odd and less than 128). (default: 21,33,55,77)

 `--triple-assembly`
     Will perform three *de novo* assemblies with metaspades on the full reads, a 10% and 1% subset of the reads.
-All assembled scaffolds will be concatenated and clustered together to remove redundancy (see also `--cluster-cover/identity`).
+All assembled contigs will be concatenated and clustered together to remove redundancy (see also `--cluster-cover/identity`).

 `--cluster-cover`
     % of the shortest sequence that should be covered during clustering. (default: 85)

 `--cluster-identity`
-    % of ANI for clustering scaffolds. (default: 95)
+    % of ANI for clustering contigs. (default: 95)

 `--memory-limit`
     Memory (in GB) to be reserved for SPAdes assembly. (default: 250)